Keyboard Shortcuts: The Effortless Way to Do More in Less Time

 Keyboard Shortcuts are just the beginning…

 Who doesn’t love emojis?
-I do, and use them quite often, so it’s handy to use the Windows 10 emoji keyboard, or the similar emoji keyboard from Windows 11.
+I do, and I use them quite often in informal messages, so it’s handy to use the Windows 10 emoji keyboard or the similar emoji keyboard from Windows 11.

-I use Copy and Paste all the time, but sometimes I would like to Paste something I saved to the clipboard a while ago.
+I always use Copy and Paste, but sometimes I would like to Paste something I saved to the clipboard a while ago.
 Fortunately, there’s a clipboard history shortcut in Windows 10.
 A very similar clipboard history app is also present in Windows 11.
+Having the last 20 Clipboard items at your fingertips is super useful once you get used to it.

 The written content on our website is available free of charge because of the ads we're showing.
 Please support our efforts and deactivate your AdBlocker when you visit our site.
 Thank you!